When swimming front crawl, a lot of swimmers lose their balance when they roll sideways to breathe.

-- Exhale in the water while your head is rolled downward.
+Breathing: Exhale in the water while your head is turn down.

-- Your bottom arm should stay extended forward all the time.
-Ideally it should feel weightless, which means you don’t push it down to compensate for a sinking head when floating on the side.
+Arms: Your bottom arm should stay extended forward all the time.
+Ideally, it should feel weightless, which means you don’t push it down to compensate for a sinking head when floating on the side.